TL-29 Knife Collectors NotesBy: Patrick Luther

 - Pouch Type CS-35 - During World War 2, the cost and difficulty of procuring leather lead to this fabric/mesh pouch.

-There are so many manufacturers of this particular blade, it would be much easier putting together a list of companies which didn't manufacture it.
+There are so many manufacturers of this particular knife, it would be much easier putting together a list of companies which didn't manufacture it.
 Here are some of the most common varieties found, this is not an all inclusive list.